 “Then why are you with James?”

 Tori didn’t answer.
 Couldn’t. because anything that came out would sound wrong.

-was all she could think, he knows why I’m with him.
+He knows, was all she could think, he knows why I’m with him.

 Albus shook his head.
 “If you can’t answer that question, then I can’t…I can’t do this.”